 Alaska Master Gardeners

-Alaska Master Gardeners are volunteers for the University of Alaska Fairbanks Cooperative Extension Service located in communities throughout the state.
-To become a Master Gardener, you must complete 40 hours of horticultural training and in return, volunteer 40 hours of time.
+Alaska Master Gardeners are volunteers for the University of Alaska Fairbanks Cooperative Extension Service and are located in communities throughout the state.
+To become a Master Gardener, you must complete 40 hours of horticultural training and, in return, volunteer 40 hours of time.

 The prerequisites for becoming a Master Gardener include familiarity with Alaska gardening conditions and a commitment to 40 hours of volunteer time.
-Face-to-face Master Gardener training is only available in some locations.
+Face-to-face Master Gardener training is only available in certain locations.
 The dates of classes vary as well.
-To see if a face-to-face training is available where you live, click on Course Contacts.

 Master Gardeners are required to volunteer 40 hours.
-Your Cooperative Extension Service Agent/Master Gardener Instructor will provide direction for your volunteer work.
+Your instructor will provide direction for your volunteer work.
 In other communities, Master Gardener volunteers work independently and may become involved in beautification projects.
 Examples of volunteer activities include the following: